some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The IPv4 Multicast Option and not the IPv4 Endpoint Option shall be referenced by SubscribeEventgroupAck messages.
+The IPv4 Multicast Option and not the IPv4 Endpoint Option shall be referenced by Subscribe Eventgroup Ack entries.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_723